Search

 What Does a Blinking Glow Plug Symbol Mean?

 A blinking glow plug or coil light symbol on the dashboard indicates a malfunction.
-While there isn’t a quick fix to determine the specific malfunction, a skilled technician should be able to diagnose the problem.
+While there isn’t a quick fix to determine the specific malfunction, a skilled diesel technician should be able to diagnose the problem.

-Issues with the glow plug itself can cause the blinking coil light to illuminate, including a loss of heating ability.
+Issues with the diesel glow plug itself can cause the blinking coil light to illuminate, including a loss of heating ability.
 There could also be an issue with the timer, which is what regulates how long the glow plugs operate.
 If the timer is off, it can cause the glow plugs to wear out.

 Symptoms of faulty glow plugs include a loss of acceleration or a loss of overall power in the engine.
 You might also notice a drop in fuel economy or even engine misfiring.
 Be sure and take your car for diagnostic testing if a blinking coil light comes on, as a trained technician should be able to identify and fix the issue.